ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/signals/uz_signals_IIR_filter.rst

 Description
 ===========

 Implemented is either a simple IIR-lowpass or highpass filter of the first order.
+The reverse functions are intended, for when a filter has been previously applied to a signal and should be removed again.

-For the lowpass filter:
+For the lowpass filter [[#lowpass]_][[#lowpass2]_]:

 .. math::